Neutron Network

 Openvswitch bridge

 OpenFlow rules are implemented to do the same job as a router.
 For example, MAC is changing or TTL decrementation.
 ODL can be used to manipulate packets, and the Service Function Chain (SFC) feature is available for advanced forwarding.
-Then you can use service function chaining with service classifier and service path for path manipulation.
+Then, you can use service function chaining with service classifier and service path for path manipulation.

 OpenDaylight service chaining has several components.
-The job of the Service Function Forwarder (SFF) is to get the flow to the service appliance; this can be accomplished with Network Service Header (NSH) or using some tunnel with GRE or VXLAN.
+The job of the Service Function Forwarder (SFF) is to get the flow to the service appliance; this can be accomplished with a Network Service Header (NSH) or using some tunnel with GRE or VXLAN.

 Conclusion: